I am America's real anchorman, America's truth detector, and America's Doctor of Democracy all combined as one harmless, lovable little fuzzball.

 Iraq is a violent and impoverished landscape.

-That how you envision either place to some degree depends on the eye of the beholder, and is predicated on what the daily media appear to make of each.
+But how you envision Eater Place to some degree depends on the eye of the beholder and is predicated on what the daily media appear to make of each.

-As a fifth generation Californian, I deeply love this state, but still imagine what the reaction would be if the world awoke every morning to be told that once again there were six more murders, twenty-seven rapes, thirty-eight arsens, a hundred and eighty robberies, and three hundred and sixty instances of assault in California yesterday, today, tomorrow, and every day.
+As a fifth-generation Californian, I deeply love this state, but still imagine what the reaction would be if the world awoke every morning to be told that once again there were six more murders, 27 rapes, 38 arsons, 180 robberies, and 360 instances of assault in California yesterday, today, tomorrow, and every day.

 Imagine what the reaction would be.

-I wonder if the headlines would scream about nearly two hundred poor Californians butchered again this month.
+I wonder if the headlines would scream about nearly 200 poor Californians butchered again this month.

-How about a monthly media dose of six hundred women raped in February alone?
+How about a monthly media dose of 600 women raped in February alone?

-Or try over six hundred violent robberies and assaults in March with no end in sight.
+Or try over 600 violent robberies and assaults in March with no end in sight?

 Imagine those headlines in California papers.